billnreed/es6-starter-pack/README.md

 changes and save your files, the browser will automatically refresh.

 Run `grunt test` to execute your unit tests once.
 Run `grunt tdd` to execute your unit tests as you make changes to the source and test files.
-All tests must end with the `-test.js` to be picked up by Karma.
+All tests must end with the `.test.js` to be picked up by Karma.
+Your `tests` directory should mirror the `src/js` directory's folder structure, and import statements should be written as if the tests were in the same folder structure as the source files.

 [Browserify](http://browserify.org/) is used with [es6ify](https://github.com/thlorenz/es6ify) to transpile the code and enable ES6 module support.
 Note that source maps weren't working with es6ify 1.6.0, but do work with 1.4.0.